jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 Patrick Joyce, Global Resident CISO at Proofpoint

-## Heightened Concerns but Growing Confidence
+## Heightened Concerns But Growing Confidence
 CISOs are struggling with a jarring mix of challenges: the waning cybersecurity spotlight as the pandemic fades from view; the ongoing struggle to secure remote and hybrid workforces; whiplash as workforces reel from the Great Resignation, tech layoffs and constant business restructuring; and the rise of hard-to-detect yet easy-to-execute threats.

 Whatever the cause, one thing is clear: CISOs are nervously looking over the horizon.